Utopia Book : Stefaan van Biesen

 Art work & concept: Stefaan van Biesen.

-With Freddie Dessau, Jose Ernesto Rivera Perez and John Gorgone, inhabitants of New York and students of the Studio Walking as a Practice at Parsons New York (lead by Lydia Matthews).
+Freddie Dessau, Jose Ernesto Rivera Perez, and John Gorgone—residents of New York and students of the course Walking as a Practice at Parsons School of Design, led by Lydia Matthews.

-A parallel / simultaneous action with Utopia Walk Brussels, with students of the Walking as a Research Lab at the Royal Academy of Fine Arts with Stefaan van Biesen, Annemie Mestdagh, Lydia Bollen and Alice Finichiu, as part of the Urban Emptiness Network.
+This walk took place in parallel with the Utopia Walk Brussels, organized with students from the Walking as a Research Lab at the Royal Academy of Fine Arts (Antwerp), under the guidance of Stefaan van Biesen, Annemie Mestdagh, Lydia Bollen, and Alice Finichiu, as part of the Urban Emptiness Network.

 [Slow walking / silent walking]